louthy/language-ext/README.md

     var mb    = OptionT.filterT(ma, x > 3); // List(Some(3), Some(4))
 ```

-I could go on endlessly about the new types.
-There are so many.
-But for the release notes I think I should wrap it up.
-It's worth taking a look at the API documentation for the [type-classes](https://louthy.github.io/language-ext/LanguageExt.Core/LanguageExt.TypeClasses/index.htm) and the [instances](https://louthy.github.io/language-ext/LanguageExt.Core/LanguageExt.ClassInstances/index.htm)

 ### The rest

 This README.md is a basic introduction to the library.
 It is however full of many, many useful types, so do check the [API Reference](https://louthy.github.io/language-ext/index.htm) for more info.

-### Contributions
-All contributors are welcome.
-For anything other than bug fixes please get in touch via the issues page.
-There are no fixed rules on what should and shouldn't be in this library, but some features are more valuable than others, and some require long-term maintenance that outweighs the value of the
-feature.
-So please get sign-off from the project leader (Paul Louth) before putting in an excessive amount of work.

-If you would just like to get involved, but don't have any major feature work to submit, then the project will always benefit from more unit-tests, documentation, peer-review, etc.